jalacloud/Extended-Threat-Informed-Defence/How To Use.md

     - [ ] **GCP:** Leverage the comprehensive list of Google [Community Security Analytics (CSA)](https://github.com/GoogleCloudPlatform/security-analytics) to gain immediate insights across cloud identity, network, data, and environment-level analytics and flow logs

   * Perform threat hunting in alignment with well-known frameworks (e.g. PEAK, TaHiTI)
-  * Proactively hunt for threats within your cloud and on-premesis environments (threat hunting)
+  * Proactively hunt for threats within your cloud and on-premises environments (threat hunting)
     - [ ] Build and run custom detection KQL queries in Microsoft Sentinel to actively identify and detect anomalous/suspicious and potentially malicious TA behaviour
-    - [ ] Check out [The Threat Hunter Playbook](https://threathunterplaybook.com/intro.html), a community-driven open source project to share detection logic, adversary tradecraft and resources to make detection development more efficient.
+    - [ ] Check out [The Threat Hunter Playbook](https://threathunterplaybook.com/intro.html), a community-driven open-source project to share detection logic, adversary tradecraft and resources to make detection development more efficient.
   * Regularly perform (lite) threat modelling to proactively identify vulnerable attack vectors in your applications, networks, and systems.
     - [ ] What can go wrong?
     - [ ] How would this impact the business?